 It is possible to react to the consumption of certain foods through various symptoms such as digestive issues, migraines, rashes, or others.
 Symptoms can occur at any period during the course of a lifetime.
 How do you know if it is an allergy, intolerance, or food sensitivity, and how can you identify which foods are […]

+This article was originally written on April 21, 2020 and updated on October 13, 2021.
 The popularity of collagen supplements has exploded in recent years.
 Collagen is also being introduced to a variety of processed foods such as protein bars, teas and creamers.
-There are also foods that are naturally rich in collagen, the most popular of which is bone broth.
-Collagen is credited with a large range of benefits, […]
+There are also foods that are naturally rich in collagen, the most […]

 We often hear that it is important to have a snack or to eat carbohydrates before a workout in order to have enough energy.
 But could it also be beneficial for sports performance to train on an empty stomach?
 Let’s shed some light on this question!